 But it’s funny how once you start looking for something, you start seeing it all the time.
 I was suddenly noticing everything orange on my walk, from flowers to warning signs to an orange peel at my feet.

-I knew there was a name for this, since it’s happened to me before.
-It was easily looked up.
-The Frequency Illusion, or the Baader-Meinhof Phenomenon, is when we tend to see or hear something over and over once it’s brought to our attention.
+There’s a name for this: The Frequency Illusion, or the Baader-Meinhof Phenomenon, when we tend to see or hear something over and over once it’s brought to our attention.
 Of course orange was always there, but once I saw it and thought about it, I began paying more attention to it.
 (I love that the guy who named it BMP did so because after looking up the militant Baader-Meinhof group from the 70s, he heard it come up again right away.)

 It’s been like that lately for me with William and Kim Stafford, father and son poets, both past Poet Laureates of Oregon.
 I saw Kim Stafford’s pandemic poems in my news feed a few weeks ago, and since then, the Staffords kept coming up everywhere – in my writing groups, in my news feeds, in a conversation.
 I’d hear about a Stafford poem, an interview, a video, or the time someone met them, or heard them speak.
 I went from never having heard of these men to having daily tidings, plus a sweet collection of beautiful poems.

 So whether it’s the color orange, or poems by the Staffords, I’m tuned in and turned on, ready to hear more.
-I bet you’ll hear something more about either now too, or a frequency of your own.
+I bet you’ll hear something more about them too now, or a frequency of your own.
 Let me know.